 The town's progress and prosperity may be traced in some of its notable old buildings: St Nicolas Church, rebuilt in the 16th century and funded by donations from local cloth merchants; Shaw House, also built by clothiers; the earliest Alms houses in 'The City' and the picturesque Weavers Cottages at West Mills.
-St Bartholomew's School is one of the oldest schools in England, founded on Lady Day, March 25th 1466 in The Litten, a Scheduled Monument over 500 years old and still standing today in 'The City' (part of the wider Conservation Area covering the town centre).
+St Bartholomew's School is one of the oldest schools in England, evolving from a chantry founded in 1466 in The Litten, a Scheduled Monument over 500 years old and still standing today in 'The City' (part of the wider Conservation Area covering the town centre).
+In addition the West Berkshire Museum and Shaw House provide a rich source of heritage in the town.

 By the late 18th century, the cloth trade was in decline, unable to compete with the north of England.
 Greenham Mill, the most progressive, closed in 1817.
 However, the town's economy was revitalised by the rise of the coaching trade and canal transport.
 Newbury's position, half way between London and the now fashionable spa town of Bath, meant over-night stops in the two-day journey by coach.
-Evidence of this abounds - several old 18th century inns with large arched entrances for coach and horses still exist, notably the Bacon Arms, The Dolphin and The Elephant in the Market.
+Evidence of this abounds - several old 18th century inns with large arched entrances for coach and horses still exist, notably the Bacon Arms, and The Dolphin